JuliaImages/Images.jl/README.md

 That file had several authors, of which the primary were Jeff Bezanson, Stefan Kroboth, Tim Holy, Mike Nolta, and Stefan Karpinski.
 This repository has been quite heavily reworked;
-the current package maintainer is Tim Holy.
+the current package maintainer is Tim Holy, and important contributions have been made by Ron Rock, Kevin Squire, Lucas Beyer, Elliot Saba, Isaiah Norton, Daniel Perry, Waldir Pimenta, Tobias Knopp,
+Jason Merrill, Dahua Lin, and several others.